gbdev/pandocs/content/The_Cartridge_Header.md

 Contains a 16 bit checksum (upper byte first) across the whole cartridge ROM.
 Produced by adding all bytes of the cartridge (except for the two checksum bytes).
-The Gameboy doesn\'t verify this checksum.
+The Game Boy doesn\'t verify this checksum.